Under section 65 of the

 For example, in the second year of a three-year multi-year monitoring period, the 'Covered Emissions (Cumulative)' column will be the sum of the Year 1 and 2 'Covered emissions' columns.
 The facility will still have another year's emissions to be added to see whether the facility meets its obligations.

 Where a multi-year monitoring period has been granted, the baseline for the facility is calculated by dividing the total of the baselines that would apply to the facility in each year of the multi-year monitoring period, by the total number of days in the multi-year monitoring period.
-This single baseline applies to the two or three-year period.
-The ‘MYMP baseline number’ column will show as ‘n/a’, until the multi-year monitoring period has been completed.
+This single baseline applies to the two or three -year period.
+The 'MYMP baseline number' column will show as 'n/a', until the multi-year monitoring period has been completed.
+Note that due to 2019-20 being leap year, all 2019-20 baselines are adjusted to include the additional day.

 At the end of the monitoring period, the 'MYMP net emissions number' is compared against the 'MYMP baseline number' to determine whether the facility is in an excess emissions situation.